You’ve got questions—we’ve got the answers (or can at least connect you with the offices that do)!

 - When do I choose my major?

 - How many classes do I have to take each semester?

 - How do I see which courses are being offered in the Fall?

 - What is the Core Program?

-- What is the CSP?
+- What is the FYS?
 What seminars are being offered this fall?

 - How many credits will be awarded for my AP or IB tests?
 What AP/IB scores do you accept?